bleszerd/TempoNative/README.md

 # TempoNative
 Android kotlin flavor of my original (React Native) Tempo app 🤖🌧.

+Original project and prints [here](https://github.com/bleszerd/tempo).

 ## Download
 You can download the final package from links in `Releases` section on the right side of this page